 The harmful consequences of underage drinking are widespread and affect individuals under age 21 as well as their families and their communities.
 The role of the states in preventing underage drinking is critical, particularly as regulators of the alcohol market.
 State legislatures adopt laws that directly or indirectly regulate underage alcohol use and availability, including those directed at the use of false identification, drivers' licenses for young people, and adult responsibility for underage access.
-Enforcement of underage drinking laws and regulations takes place at the state and local level.
+Enforcement of underage drinking laws and regulations takes place at the state and local levels.
 State substance misuse agencies develop and support prevention, intervention, treatment, and recovery programs and activities in communities and schools.
-In many states and cities, public health agencies are involved in monitoring alcohol and drug use and are helping design and evaluate effective community-based prevention strategies as well.
+In many states and jurisdictions, public health agencies are involved in monitoring alcohol and drug use and are helping design and evaluate effective community-based prevention strategies as well.

 Congress recognized the essential function that states play in the national efforts to reduce underage drinking when it enacted the Sober Truth on Preventing (STOP) Underage Drinking Act (Pub.
-L. 109-422) in 2006 and reauthorized in December 2022 as part of the Consolidated Appropriations Act, 2023 (Pub.
-L.117-328).
+L. 109-422) in 2006 and reauthorized the Act in December 2016 as part of the 21st Century Cures Act (Pub.
+L. 114-255) and the Consolidated Appropriations Act, 2023 (Pub.
+L.117-328), as codified into law under 42 USC 290bb-25b: Programs to reduce underage drinking.
 The Act's preamble includes this statement of the sense of Congress: